Offshore sailing: How to find the right boat and the right crew?

-Many people want to sail away and experience offshore passages, a transatlantic or a transpacific adventure.
+Many people want to sail away and experience offshore sailing passages.
 There are many good reasons to do so but there are several questions to answer:

 The issue for most is to find the right boat with the right captain.
-We compiled in this article the most frequently asked questions about offshore sailing passages and opportunities for crew: best time, best destination and port of departures, most pouplar itineraries and more.
+We compiled the most frequently asked questions about offshore sailing passages and opportunities for crew: best time, best destination and port of departures, most popular itineraries and more.
 You will find tips to prepare your atlantic or pacific sailing trip.

-IS IT POSSIBLE TO FIND TWO PLACES ON BOARD A BOAT FOR A LONG OFFSHORE PASSAGE, A TRANSATLANTIC OR A TRANSPACIFIC?
+IS IT POSSIBLE TO FIND TWO PLACES ON BOARD FOR AN OFFSHORE SAILING PASSAGE, A ATLANTIC OR A PACIFIC CROSSINGS?

 It is not impossible, but it is a bit more difficult than finding one place.
 The best bet is to look for liveaboard couple who need crew for their passage.
 If you can stand a night watch you will probably be welcome on board of their boat.